Geomantic figures: Albus

 Latin for "White".
 The figure resembles an upright glass or goblet.
 It is good in most situations, especially with good figures in company, but itself is a weak figure.
 Astrologically it is associated with Gemini and Mercury; even though its inner element is water, its outer element is air.
 It represents peace, wisdom and purity.
 It benefits beginnings and profit, or any situation where careful and deliberate planning is needed.
-Its planetary intelligence is Tiriel and its spirit is Taphthartharath; it is associated with the deities Mercurius and Apollo, and the angels Raphael and Ambriel.
+Its planetary intelligence is Tiriel and its spirit is Taphthartharath; it is associated with the deities Mercury and Apollo, and the angels Raphael and Ambriel.
 It is associated with the shoulders and lungs.

 Tristitia

 Latin for "Sorrow".
 The figure resembles a broken arch or a stake being driven into the ground.
 It is bad in most cases and connotes sadness or mourning.
 Astrologically it is associated with Aquarius and Saturn.
 Tristitia is an unfavorable figure in almost all questions, usually representing pain and suffering.
 However, it is favorable in questions dealing with stability, building, or the Earth (such as agriculture).
 Its outer element is air and inner element is earth.
-Its planetary intelligence is Agiel and its spirit is Zazel; it is associated with the deities Saeturnus and Juno, and the angels Cassiel and Gabriel.
+Its planetary intelligence is Agiel and its spirit is Zazel; it is associated with the deities Saturn and Juno, and the angels Cassiel and Gabriel.
 It is associated with the ankles and lower legs.

 Populus

 Latin for "the People".
 The figure resembles a bird's eye view of a group of people.
 The figure can mean that the outcome is based on the people of the situation, or represents a large number of people or peers.
 Astrologically it is associated with Cancer and the waxing Moon; both its inner and outer elements are water.
 It refers to a gathering or assembly of people and is very neutral, for though there may be a great deal of movement within the crowd, there is very little effect on the crowd as a whole.
 It is favorable with favorable figures, and unfavorable with unfavorable ones.
 Its planetary ruler is Chashmodai, its Intelligence is the Intelligence of Intelligences Malkah beTarshishim ve-ad Ruachoth Shechalim, and its Spirit is the Spirit of Spirits is Shad Barshemoth ha-Shartathan.
-It is associated with the deities Diana and Mercurius, and the angels Gabriel and Muriel.
+It is associated with the deities Diana and Mercury, and the angels Gabriel and Muriel.
 It is associated with the breasts and torso.

 Unicode

-Geomantic figures were added to the Unicode Standard in September 2025 with the release of version 17.0:
+Geomantic figures were added to the Unicode Standard in September 2025 with the release of version 17.0, to the Miscellaneous Symbols Supplement block: